 Many people have a misleading idea about adoption.
 They have heard distressing stories about newborn babies being taken from their mothers’ arms and placed with strangers.
 Some wonder, “How could you go through life never knowing what happened to your child?”
 Adoption has changed significantly in the last twenty years.
 Today, you have the right to select your baby’s parents, meet them, and even maintain contact over the years.
 These changes have made considering adoption much easier.

 There are many reasons to consider adoption.
-Maybe you know in your heart that you can’t take care of your baby.
-There’s not enough time, money, or help.
-Maybe you already have children and one more baby would be too much stress on you!
-Perhaps you are just afraid and want to know more about this choice.
+Perhaps you feel in your heart that you can’t provide the care your baby needs due to a lack of time, money, or support.
+Maybe you already have children, and adding another would be too much stress.
+Or, you might just be afraid and want to know more about this option.

-The good news about your situation is that there are many loving couples that would love to have a baby of their own, but can’t due to infertility.
-They are waiting for a person like you – a person that wants to give a baby life, and share that baby with them.
-They want to love you and your baby and provide a strong and stable environment where your child can flourish.
+The good news is that there are many loving couples who long to have a baby but can’t due to infertility.
+They are waiting for someone like you – someone willing to give a baby life and share that child with them.
+They aim to love both you and your baby and provide a strong, stable environment where your child can thrive.

-You are doing the right thing by researching all of your options.
-Adoption is a choice that you need to think about carefully, but if you can’t parent, no matter what the reason, adoption may be the right choice for you!
-Our center would be glad to provide you with a referral to several agencies in our area.
+Researching all your options is the right thing to do.
+If you feel unable to parent for any reason, adoption might be the right choice for you.
+Our center would be glad to refer you to several agencies in our area.